castai/terraform-provider-castai/docs/index.md

 - `api_token` (String, Sensitive) The token used to connect to CAST AI API.
 - `api_url` (String) CAST.AI API url.
 - `organization_id` (String) CAST AI organization ID.
 Required when the API token has access to multiple organizations.
-Can also be set via the `CASTAI_ORGANIZATION_ID` environment variable.